ETCCooperative/docs-ethercluster/docs/terraform.md

 [Terraform]() is infra-as-code to allow you to provision your cloud infrastructure in a way that's clear and easy to roll-back and version control.

-This allows any change you make to your cloud architecture to be reflected in code and saved, so that any new changes you add can be tracked and debugged.
+This allows any changes you make to your cloud architecture to be reflected in code and saved, so that any new changes you add can be tracked and debugged.

 Here, we will go over installing Terraform and setting up a Google Kubernetes Engine cluster for it.